cynthiaagbekodo/React-n-Whack-Game/README.md

 # React-n-Whack-Game
-An Arduino powered game offering two modes: a reaction timer and whack-a-mole
+An Arduino powered game with two modes: reaction timer and whack-a-mole